Combinatorial Admissibility in Control-Affine Networks

 Condition \eqref{eq:admissibility_exact} states that the inputs can generate \emph{every feasible infinitesimal edge motion}: since feasible edge velocities satisfy $\dot z\in T_{F(x)}Q=\Img(J(x))$, admissibility ensures that any such $\dot z$ can be realized through the control channel $G(x)$.

-\begin{remark}[Relationship between admissibility concepts] Because $A(x)$ is the restriction of $J(x)$ to the image of $G(x)$, \eqref{eq:admissibility_exact} is equivalent to the transversality statement $\Img G(x) + \Ker J(x) = \mathbb{R}^{\sum n_i}$ and therefore to the equality of the ranks of $A(x)$ and $J(x)$.
-The failure of transversality is expressible as a polynomial in $x$.
-Thus, if $G(x)$ and $J(x)$ are analytic and transversality holds at one point $x$, then there is an $\Omega\ni x$ such that exact admissibility holds on $\Omega$ and, moreover, the controller is generically admissible.
+\begin{remark}[Relationship between admissibility concepts] Because $A(x)$ is the restriction of $J(x)$ to the image of $G(x)$, \eqref{eq:admissibility_exact} is equivalent to the transversality statement $\Img G(x) + \Ker J(x) = \mathbb{R}^{\sum n_i}$, which, in turn is equivalent to the ranks of $A(x)$ and $J(x)$ being equal.
+The failure of transversality is expressible as a polynomial in $x$, and so, if $G(x)$ and $J(x)$ are defined by analytic functions, if there is one $x$ at which transversality holds then there is an $\Omega\ni x$ such that exact admissibility holds on $\Omega$ and, moreover, the controller is generically admissible.
 In particular, in these cases, local generic admissibility and admissibility are equivalent concepts.
-For more general classes of functions, such as smooth functions, the two may be different. \end{remark}
+For more general classes of functions, such as smooth functions, the two may be different. $\Diamond$ \end{remark}

 \begin{remark}[Exact vs.\ least-squares lifting] When $b(x)\in\Img(A(x))$, the constraint $A(x)u=b(x)$ is feasible and the minimum-norm lift \eqref{eq:model_controller_u_star} enforces the desired edge velocity exactly.
 When $b(x)\notin\Img(A(x))$, the same pseudoinverse expression yields the minimum-norm least-squares solution, and the realized edge velocity is the orthogonal projection of $b(x)$ onto $\Img(A(x))$. $\Diamond$ \end{remark}